 So, for those who ask what the people with non-tech qualification will do when they jobs are no longer needed, the answer has nothing to do with the need for extended welfare state.

 The bad news is that many of these earning activities require effort, time and the willingness to get out of comfort zone; therefore there will always be people who will fail to adapt to those changes.
-However, this is not any different from any society.

 It doesn’t matter how prosperous the society is and how plentiful the opportunities are, there are always people who, for various reasons, are not very well adjusted to the socio-economic system that they live in.